pixare7/leaflet-project/README.md

 *This map shows a snapshot of earthquake activity at a particular point in time.
 The live version updates continuously with new data.*

-Explore the full interactive [Leaflet Earthquake Project](https://pixare7.github.io/leaflet-project/) to dynamically visualize earthquake data, with real-time updates and additional features.
+Explore the full interactive [Earthquake Map](https://pixare7.github.io/leaflet-project/) to dynamically visualize earthquake data, with real-time updates and additional features.

 ## Conclusions